JLucasCAmorim/react-native-hooks-redux-realm/README.md

 - [Contato](#contato)

 <!-- ABOUT THE PROJECT -->
+## About the Project

+The main point of this project is to learn more about the React-Native Hooks, and the Funtional Compontents with Redux.
+In my opinion, I achieved this goal, and maybe this project could help you to achieve your goal as well.

 ## Sobre o Projeto

-The main point of this project is learn more about the React-Native Hooks, and the Funtional Compontents with Redux.
-In my opinion, I achived this goal, and maybe this project could help you to achive your goal as well.
+O ponto principal deste projeto é aprender mais sobre os React-Native Hooks o e os Compostos Funcionais com Redux.
+Na minha opinião, eu alcancei esse objetivo, e talvez esse projeto possa ajudá-lo a alcançar seu objetivo também.

 ### Feito Com